Beki78/fetan-pay/technical-documentation.md

 ```

 #### API Key Management
+- All plans include 2 API keys
 - API keys are obtained from the merchant dashboard
 - Keys should be kept secure and never exposed in client-side code
 - Keys can be regenerated from the dashboard
-- Each merchant account has its own unique API key
+- Each merchant account has 2 unique API keys
+- Use different keys for different environments (production, development) or applications

 ### API Endpoints